Federal Reserve

 With a potential rate cut coming in September, it’s time to start thinking about how to position yourself once that happens.

-Many American savers and investors have enjoyed the past couple of years of higher interest rates.
+Many American savers have enjoyed the past couple of years of higher interest rates.
 Parking money in a high yield savings account, money market account, or in US Treasury securities has yielded more than 5% interest relatively risk-free.

 But all of that could be coming to an end soon once rate cuts start.
 And if the Fed starts to cut aggressively to forestall recession or once a recession occurs, we could be back to near-zero interest rates quicker than we realize.